tomvanbraeckel/yamcs.github.com/docs/server/Fundamentals.md

 * An **event** is a data type containing a source, type, level and message used by the payload to log certain kind of events.
 Yamcs generates internally a number of events.
 In order to extract events from telemetry, a special component called *Event Decoder* has to be written.

 The high-level data types described above are modelled internally on a data structure called *tuple*.
 A tuple is a list of (name, value) pairs, where the names are simple strings and the values being of a few predefined basic data types.
 The exact definition of the Yamcs high-level data types in terms of tuple (e.g. a telemetry packet has the attributes gentime(timestamp), rectime(timestamp), packet(binary), etc) is currently hard-coded inside the java source code.
 In the future it might be externalised in configuration files to allow a certain degree of customisation.

+### Services
+Yamcs functionality is modularised into different services, representing objects with operational state, with methods to start and stop.
+Yamcs acts as a container for services, each running in a different thread.
+Services carry out a specific function.
+Some services are vital to core functionality, others can be thought of as more optional and give Yamcs its pluggable nature.

+Services appear at three different conceptual levels:

+1. **Global services** provide functionality across all instances.
+2. **Instance services** provide functionality for one specific instance.
+3. **Processor services** provide functionality for one specific processor.